Turkish forces kill 15 Kurdish rebels in southeast

 The head of the Syrian National Council - which aspires to political leadership of the revolt against Assad and much of whose leadership is in Turkey - said Assad's troops had lost control of some parts of those regions, but that the Syrian opposition did not endorse any Kurdish separatist project.

-"The terrorist PKK organisation's cooperation with the PYD is something we cannot look upon favourably," it quoted him as saying.
-"If a formation that's going to be a problem, if there is a terror operation, (if) an irritant, emerges, then intervening there would be our most natural right."

-The PKK is designated a terrorist group by Turkey, the United States and the European Union.

-(Reporting by Seymus Cakan; Writing by Joseph Logan; Editing by Louise Ireland and Alessandra Rizzo)
+(Reporting by Seymus Cakan; Writing by Joseph Logan; Editing by Louise Ireland)